Ethics in tech and e-commerce are tricky business, in part because it’s all relatively new territory.

 5. BLK + GRN

 If you’re someone who buys natural beauty products from Amazon, BLK + GRN is for you.
-An entirely non-toxic and black artisan online retailer, BLK + GRN sells all the essentials for hair and body care.
+An entirely non-toxic and Black-owned online retailer, BLK + GRN sells all the essentials for hair and body care.

 Each artisan BLK + GRN works with is carefully chosen to ensure that the products are safe for use without any controversial ingredients.
 Whether you’re looking for sunscreen, makeup, menstrual care, or zero waste goods, you can find it all on BLK + GRN, while directly supporting black artisans and sustainable businesses.